-This List brings together for the purpose of case management disputes concerning deceased estates and testator's family maintenance applications, and domestic partnership property.
+The Family Property List hears proceedings related to deceased estates and testator's family maintenance applications, and domestic partnership property disputes.

 The directions orders must comply with the Practice Note.
 It is expected that in the majority of proceedings the parties themselves will take reasonable steps to resolve issues during the interlocutory stages of the proceeding.

-If the parties do not agree upon appropriate directions orders, the parties must contact the Direction Group immediately to request a Directions Hearing date.
+If the parties do not agree upon appropriate directions orders, the parties must contact the Common Law Registry (at email@example.com ) immediately to request a directions hearing date.

-Directions Hearings in the Family Property List at Melbourne are conducted on alternate Thursdays, from 9.30am.
+Directions hearings are conducted on alternate Thursdays from 9.30am.

-Circuit court directions hearings can be conducted via video-link by arrangement through the Directions Group.
+The Judge in charge of the Family Property List manages all circuit proceedings for this list.
+Circuit court directions hearings can be conducted via video link by arrangement through the directions group.

 The Judge in charge of the Family Property List meets with an Industry Committee to discuss case management and procedures in the List.
 Meetings take place at the discretion of the Judge in Charge of the List, usually annually.